TREC-RAG/trec-rag.github.io/docs/index.md

 The TREC RAG Track aims to bring the research community together around a unified benchmark to evaluate the end-to-end performance of systems that combine retrieval and generation.
 By structuring participation through distinct but complementary tasks, the track enabled deeper analysis of individual system components and their interactions.

+## 2025 Tasks Outline

+We are conducting three tasks in TREC 2025 RAG track.
+These tasks are as follows:

+1. **(R) Retrieval Task** : The "R" track requires participants to rank and retrieve the most relevant segments from the MS MARCO Segment v2.1 collection based on a given set of input topics (queries).

+2. **(AG) Augmented Generation Task** : The "AG" track requires participants to generate RAG answers, including attributions to supporting segments from the MS MARCO Segment v2.1 collection.
+Participants would need to use the top-k relevant segments provided by our baseline retrieval system.

+3. **(RAG) Retrieval-Augmented Task** : The "RAG" track requires participants to generate RAG answers along with attributions for supporting segments from the MS MARCO Segment v2.1 collection.
+Participants can choose their own retrieval system and chunking technique.
+We only require the participants to map their chunk to MS MARCO Segment v2.1 for reprodubicility and ease of evaluation.

+Details on how to submit your runs will be shared shortly.

 ## Organizers of TREC 2025 RAG Track